abolfazl9403/SW-UIBK/README.md

 # Gold Price Analysis Application

 This Java application utilizes Java 17 and Gradle 8.5 to fetch gold prices data from an API, convert the prices to a desired currency, perform statistical analysis on the prices, and plot them on a time-series chart.
-Here's a detailed explanation of each file and its functionality:
+Below is an explicit explanation of each file and its functionality:

 ## Files

 ### 1. `SWP1.java`
 This is the main class of the application.
-It initializes the required services, fetches gold prices, converts them, and plots the data.
+It orchestrates the entire process by initializing the required services, fetching gold prices, converting them, and plotting the data.
+It contains the `main` method, serving as the entry point for the application.

 ### 2. `GoldConvertService.java`
 This service class is responsible for converting gold prices to a desired currency.
-It fetches the exchange rate from a currency exchange service and performs the conversion.
+It receives a list of gold prices, fetches the exchange rate from a `CurrencyExchangeService`, and then performs the conversion.
+Additionally, it calculates statistics such as the maximum, minimum, and average gold prices.

 ### 3. `CurrencyExchangeService.java`
 This service class retrieves the exchange rate for the currency used in converting gold prices.
-It fetches the exchange rate from an external API.
+It fetches the exchange rate from an external API, specifically from the National Bank of Poland (NBP) API.
+The exchange rate fetched is for the Euro (EUR) currency.

 ### 4. `GoldApiService.java`
-This service class fetches gold prices data from an external API based on specified start and end dates.
+This service class fetches gold prices data from an external API, specifically from the National Bank of Poland (NBP) API.
+It allows fetching gold prices for a specific date range by providing the start and end dates as parameters.

 ### 5. `GoldPlotService.java`
 This service class generates a time-series chart of gold prices over time using the JFreeChart library.
+It receives a list of gold prices and plots them on a chart, which is then saved as an image file (`gold_prices_chart.jpg`).

 ### 6. `GoldPrice.java`
-This class represents a single entry of gold price data, including the date and price.
+This class represents a single entry of gold price data.
+It contains attributes such as the date and price of gold.
+Objects of this class are used throughout the application to store and manipulate gold price data.

 ## Running the Application